Easy Lower Back Yoga for Beginners

 6. Modified Bridge Pose (Setu Bandhasana) (Yellow/Green)

-Why it helps: Strengthens glutes and hamstrings, supporting the lower back—perfect for lower back yoga for newbies.
+Why it helps: Strengthens glutes and hamstrings to help support the lower back—helpful for beginners.

 How to do it: